last updated: Monday 18 April 2005

 If anyone has ideas of what they would like to see me do with the site, let me know. - phaedrus

-For various reasons, this web site has not been maintained for about two years.
-For much of that time, I have not been able to access the e-mail address that was previously listed, so if you have sent me updates or requests to be listed, please resend them to email@example.com and I promise to be more diligent this time.
+For various reasons, this web site is only very sporadically maintained with large swaths of time directing my email towards spam controlled inboxes.
+If you have sent me updates or requests to be listed, please resend them to email@example.com and I will try to be more diligent this time.

 isnt.com was originally purchased by David Appleby and Jason Goray to provide a personal playground for the employees of Integrity Solutions (is.com).
 An early version of isnt was created by Steve Weintz, but the concept never really took off as Integrity entered a period of financial difficulty which culminated in the purchase of the company by Key Investments.